yx-chen-ust/EditInfinity/README.md

 * Alternatively, you can also reach me at ychenqa@connect.ust.hk

 ## 🚀 Updates!!
+* Nov 25, 2025: 🍈 We will present our poster at Exhibit Hall C, D, E #4518 in San Diego on December 4th from 11:00 to 13:00.
+Everyone is welcome to come and exchange ideas
 * Oct 24, 2025: 🍉 Paper release
 * Sep 22, 2025: 🤗 Code release
 * Sep 18, 2025: 🎉 EditInfinity is accepted to NeurIPS 2025!